rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 `YYYY-MM-DD-<title-of-post>`

 - This is the default naming scheme when making the markdown files that will be our blogs.
-There are no spaces in the filename.
+The `YYYY-MM-DD` and dashes in between words are necessary when creating a file.
+There should be no spaces in your file name.

 ## Blog Post Syntax

 Naming convention: `YYYY-MM-DD-<title-of-post>`

-- The `YYYY-MM-DD` format is necessary when creating a file.
-The dashes in between are also necessary.
-There should be no spaces in your file name.

 File type: markdown or HTML files